 Containers are popular, and for good reason.
 They make application delivery faster.
 They make it easier for teams to work together, without worrying about different deployment environments.
-They can also be an effective part of your security solution.
+They can also be an effective part of your security solution and application integration strategy.
 How will you implement a container solution that best fits the needs of your organization?

 Through open source, open standards, and years of experience, Red Hat is your best partner in all things containers.

 We're here to help, with the entire stack